KateChantha/react-forms/README.md

 ### Working Steps
 1. create AutoFOrm Skelton
 2. Create form config file and passing down to AutoFrom thru App
 3. Create Field Component to display label and the rest of the feild.
-Incase if there is no type attributes, then display default.
+Incase if there is no type attributes, then display the default.
 ```
 const {label, ...attributes} = field;
 ```